El-Nico/my-portfolio/README.md

 #
 #
 # Initial Ideas
 I wanted to include a blog containing details of each project from my work section, and myInsta, like a personal gallery section but that will come later

+I also wanted to add in angular but later
 #
 #
 # Problems Occured/Solutions